-Formerly an Associate Principal at Grimshaw, Julia Xu has extensive experience in complex major developments.
+Julia Xu has extensive experience in complex major developments in both private and public sectors.
 She has been involved in a number of high profile projects, including HS2 Euston, Heathrow, Crossrail Bond Street Station, and 72 and 36 Whitehall.
-More recently, with the aim of focussing on socially orientated projects, Julia joined the public sector to manage development portfolios of mix-tenure housing.
 She is a member of the Construction History Society and a visiting critic at the École Polytechnique Fédérale de Lausanne.
+Julia also sits on the Barking and Dagenham Quality Review Panel.